5th SFAB Relinquishment of Command Ceremony

-The Commander of the 5th Security Force Assistance Brigade, Brig.
-Gen. Curtis Taylor relinquished command to Col. Andrew Watson, who will serve as the interim commander, in a ceremony on Watkins Field, Joint Base Lewis-McChord, Washington, April 16, 2021.
-Brig.
-Gen. Curtis Taylor receives the colors of the 5th SFAB from Command Sgt.
-Maj.
-CSM Rob Craven before passing them to Lt.
-Gen. Leopoldo Quintas, Deputy Commanding General, U.S. Army Forces Command.
+Lt.
+Gen. Leopoldo Quintas, Deputy Commanding General, U.S. Army Forces Command, receives the colors of 5th Security Force Assistance Brigade from Brig.
+Gen. Curtis Taylor during the Relinquishment of Command Ceremony on Watkins Field, Joint Base Lewis-McChord, Washington, April 16, 2021.
 (US Army Photo by Sid Lee, Enterprise Multimedia Center, JBLM)

 |Date Taken: